-Marina I. Miller, Ph.D., is an intellectual property (IP) partner in the firm’s Chemical Patent Prosecution group focused on chemical, pharmaceutical and biotechnology patents.
-Her legal experience covers all aspects of client counseling, patent portfolio development and management, prosecution, reexamination proceedings, appeals, opinions of counsel, due diligence, and pre-litigation counseling.
+Marina I. Miller, Ph.D., is an intellectual property (IP) partner in the firm’s Chemical Patent Prosecution group and has extensive experience in patent applications preparation and all aspects of U.S. and foreign patent prosecution in diversified technologies within the pharmaceutical, chemical, biotechnology, medical, physics and engineering disciplines including recombinant DNA technology, genetics, immunology, enzymology, medical diagnostics, microarrays and statistical data analysis, genomics and proteomics, bioinformatics, nanotechnology and plasmonics, phototherapy, polymer chemistry, imaging, medical devices, optical films and coatings, cosmetics, catalysts, ceramics, alloys, chemical engineering, and optical and electronic devices.
+Her legal experience covers all aspects of client counseling, patent portfolio development and management, prosecution, post grant proceedings, appeals, opinions of counsel, due diligence, and pre-litigation counseling.
 She works actively with international and domestic clients to develop and grow their patent portfolios.

 Dr. Miller has experience litigating pharmaceutical patents including abbreviated new drug application (ANDA) litigations, advising pioneering and generic pharmaceutical companies on U.S. Food and Drug Administration issues, and providing counseling and due diligence investigatory guidance.
 She has also evaluated IP issues that arise in corporate mergers and acquisitions and provided advice on building IP portfolios.

-Prior to joining Oblon, Dr. Miller served as a Patent Examiner with the United States Patent and Trademark Office (USPTO).
+Prior to joining Oblon, Dr. Miller served as a Patent Examiner in the field of bioinformatics with the United States Patent and Trademark Office (USPTO).
 She also was a law clerk and scientific advisor in the IP litigation department of a leading national law firm, with an emphasis on client counseling and litigation in matters involving pharmaceutical compounds, formulations, polymorphs, genetically engineered crops, and polymers.

-Her industry experience includes working as a research scientist at the Center for Advanced Research in Biotechnology in Maryland, where she conducted structural studies of antigen recognition by T-cell receptors (TCRs) and T-cell activation by various superantigens.
+Her industry and academic experience includes working as a research scientist at the Center for Advanced Research in Biotechnology in Maryland, where she conducted structural studies of antigen recognition by T-cell receptors (TCRs) and T-cell activation by various superantigens.
 She was also a post-doctoral fellow at the Cornell Medical College at New York, where she researched the role of myosin-binding proteins in skeletal muscle and the heart.
-Dr. Miller is the author of 32 scientific publications and is named as an inventor on issued patents and pending patent applications.
+Dr. Miller is the author of 32 scientific publications and is named as an inventor on issued patents and patent applications worldwide.